 In America there are only racists and recovering racists.
-It is like alcoholism.
+It is like alcoholism or Catholicism.
 There is no point at which you are rid of it completely – racist thinking is too much a part of American culture.
 No one completely escapes it, not even people of colour.

 Signs that a White American is a recovering racist (the signs for a person of colour are different):

 - Admits to racism, both in one’s self and in American society.
 Like with alcoholism, the first step to recovery is to break out of denial.